 Ready to buy a gift for your foodie?

 I hope this list of my favorite food and kitchen things inspires your gift-giving this year, even if the recipient is yourself.
+After reading this post, you should have several gift ideas for your favorite foodie that fit any budget, taste or kitchen skill level.

 Please share your own ideas or foodie gift-giving victories in the comments below!